divVerent/midiconverser/README.md

       melody track names should match (default: unset).
     - `bass_track_name_re`: partial-match regular expression that bass track names should match (default: unset).
+    - `solo_track_name_re`: partial-match regular expression that solo track names should match (default: unset).
+If a track is marked as solo, then it is removed from the `channel` output if it matches the conditions for melody or bass.
     - `channel`: MIDI channel (1-16) to map all notes to, or 0 to not remap (default).
 When using an organ, map this to the great manual.